kpoloney/islandora_to_mets/readme.md

+Note: This script has been moved here: https://github.com/kpoloney/create_aip .
+It will be kept up to date in that repository.

 # Map Islandora metadata to METS

 This script takes a list of Islandora node IDs as input and returns a METS XML file for each node.